 You maintain a hazardous substance register | |||

-You maintain an asbestos register in which details are kept and is easily accessible | |||
+You maintain a detailed and easily accessible an asbestos register | |||

-Testing, inspection and maintenance records of machinery and equipment are kept | |||
+You keep records of testing, inspection and maintenance of machinery and equipment | |||

 Do you keep the required records and monitor your safety performance? |